mobilecoinofficial/full-service/README.md

 | `offline` | Use Full Service in offline mode.
 This mode does not download new blocks or submit transactions. | |
 | `fog-ingest-enclave-css` | Path to the Fog ingest enclave sigstruct CSS file. | Needed in order to enable sending transactions to fog addresses. |

 ## Usage and Documentation

-For documentation, usage and API specification, see the gitbook page, see our gitbook page: [https://mobilecoin.gitbook.io/full-service-api/](https://mobilecoin.gitbook.io/full-service-api/)
+For documentation, usage, and API specification, see our gitbook page: [https://mobilecoin.gitbook.io/full-service-api/](https://mobilecoin.gitbook.io/full-service-api/)

 ### Offline (Cold-Wallet) Transaction Flow